 Roku is a device as well as an app.
 It could best be described as a media player that provides you with the ability to stream online video and audio content.
 If you’re interested in streaming your favorite shows and movies with Roku, the first thing you’ll need is a stable, high-speed internet connection.
-There are several ways to do a Roku speed test, one of them is a speed test built into Roku that we will discuss in this article.
+There are several ways to do a Roku speed test, one of which is a speed test built into Roku that we will discuss in this article.

 What is the Roku Speed Test?

 Previous Roku players only showed your connection speed in a very general way: Bad, Poor, Good, or Excellent.
 But in the latest model, Roku has added a built-in speed test through which you can check the quality of your connection.
 You can perform this test in the Internet Connection Setting section of the platform.

 All Roku players using OS 9 and above support this test.
 If you’re running an operating system before OS 9, you won’t be able to use this feature.
 This is a download speed test.
 Through the Roku speed test, you’ll be able to find the current speed of the internet on your device.

 To navigate the Roku Speed Test from the main menu:

 WARNING FIRESTICK USERS

 YOUR INFORMATION IS EXPOSED

 You can stream and download anonymously through your PC, Mac, Android, and iPhone through IP Vanish.

 - Then go to Network